|

 these situations…& now that they can be obtained much more cheaply, are

-becoming much more common.( a ZWO product recently released has
+becoming much more common.( a ZWO product recently released has revolutionised

-extent – this particular camera has great sensitivity & very low “noise”
+significant extent – this particular camera has

-values.
+great sensitivity & very low “noise” values.
 That said, many people (including us) tend towards mono camera use,

 particularly now that the ZWO ASI290MM mono camera has been released.
 Mono